turing228/extra_files/README.md

     $ //QFile(item->text(2)).remove();                // TODO: IS OFF TO DON'T DELETE SOMETHING IMPORTANT

-**Important** app shows all interesting files that have analogues of the same size.
+**Important** app shows all interesting files that have analogs of the same size.
 It means sometimes it shows you files with **NO COPIES**.
 It's lifehack and I'm sure app should work so.

 ## 🚀 Quickstart